Selindrile/iSpy/Readme.md

-iSpy: Addon for automatically targetting NPCs like chests in Odyssey and Lamps in Nyzul.
+iSpy: Addon for automatically finding and targetting NPCs like chests in Odyssey and Lamps in Nyzul.

-NOTE: This method of targetting NPCs does not work on all NPCs, uncertain as to why.
+NOTE: This method of targetting NPCs lags horribly and behaves unpredictably in some zones, uncertain as to why.

 Uncertain as to the future of the addon.